SPORTS FOR GIRLS EMPOWERMENT

 • More avenues needed for girls to showcase their sportsmanship

-• Based on these learnings, we have started implementing Phase II, where we incorporated Nutritional Intake, as well as district and zonal level competitions for the girl participants.
+• Based on these learnings, we have started implementing Phase II, where we incorporated Nutritional Intake, as well as district and zonal level competitions for the girls.

-This phase are to increase female enrolment in school and university sports programs, along with opportunities to compete at the inter-district level.
+This phase is being implemented to increase female enrolment in school and university level sports programs, and provide more opportunities to compete at inter-district levels.
+The division has already conducted district-level competitions in varied sports in Mahendragarh, Jhajjar, and Gurugram, and is in the process of organizing such competitions in the remaining two districts. aims to increase female enrolment in school and university sports programs, along with opportunities to compete at the inter-district level.
 Until now, we have finished conducting district-level competitions in varied sports in Mahendragarh, Jhajjar, and Gurugram, and are in the process of organizing the same in the remaining two districts.
-We are currently also in discussions to implement the nutritional intake aspect of this project as well, which is expected to be finalized in January, 2020.
-The tentative plan is to provide a fruit and milk to the participating girls.Moreover, after all the district-level competitions will be over, we will also be organizing zonal sports tournaments for the teams.
+We are currently also in discussions to implement the nutritional intake aspects of this project.
+Our tentative plan regarding Nutritional intake provision is providing the participants or players with fruit and milk.
+Our expected deadline for project finalization is January 2020.

-Our team headed forward with the motto of “Khelkudbanaesashktbetiya.
-Betiyabanaesashktdesh”; meaning ‘Sports will empower our daughters, Daughters will empower the nation!’
-Through ‘Sports for Girls’, we aim to address discrimination against girls and women in accessing education and sports for holistic development of their personalities and economic empowerment.
-The young women participating in this project will build sportsmanship, confidence, and leadership skills, along with improving their health and physical fitness.
+Our team moved forward with the motto of “KHEL KUDD BANAE SASHAKTH BETIYAN”; meaning ‘Sports will empower our daughters, Daughters will empower the nation!’
+‘Sports for Girls’ aims to address the discrimination girls and women face while accessing education and uses sports holistic development of the their personalities and economic empowerment.
+The young women participating in this projects will learn sportsmanship, leadership skills, and increase their confidence along with improving their health and fitness.

 For further information: